-Teacher Preparation- Teachers at VSDB must meet the highly qualified requirements outlined by No Child Left Behind and/or IDEA 2004.
-To meet these requirements teachers must hold a Hearing Impaired/Visual Impaired endorsement and/or Special Education Adapted Curriculum endorsement if they teach students in State Alternate Assessment program and be highly qualified in a content area.
+Teacher Preparation- Teachers at VSDB must meet the fully licensed and endorsement requirements outlined by Every Student Succeeds Act of 2015 and/or IDEA 2004.
+To meet these requirements teachers must hold a Hearing Impaired/Visual Impaired endorsement and/or Special Education Adapted Curriculum endorsement if they teach students in State Alternate Assessment program and be fully licensed and endorsed in a content area.
 Currently, VSDB develops a program of study for teachers with a conditional or provisional license so they complete these classes within three years.